 At the beginning of the Attitude Era, Goldust’s twisted enigma caught his wife and valet Marlena (Terri Runnels) entirely by surprise in a shoot-style interview.
 He admitted that he no longer loved her and was tired of continually being scorned and disciplined.

 Fed up with living for her and his father, Dusty Rhodes, Goldust felt suffocated and couldn’t be who he was on the inside.

 Here is where Luna Vachon’s most multifaceted character arose, proving her ability to take on any role and make it work.
 She seemed to enjoy working with Dustin Rhodes genuinely, often mocking their opponents by dressing up as them and having promos that were pure over-the-top entertainment that significantly diverged into the sick and absurd.

 Luna Vachon became a dominatrix, a nurse, and the perfect partner for Goldust and his outrageous antics.

 Watch: Luna Introduces “The Artist Formerly Known as Goldust”

-Over the years, there have been stories on Sable being aloof with the other women in the company, but her husband at the time, Marc Mero, has no problem with Vachon and even puts her over.
+Over the years, there have been stories of Sable being aloof with the other women in the company, but her husband, Marc Mero, has no problem with Vachon and even puts her over.

 “She played that role so well.
 Luna being the top wrestler that she was, working with someone who had never wrestled.
 Maybe there were egos or animosity involved; maybe Sable was aloof to her in the dressing room, but there was friction whatever it was.
 But Luna never brought it into the ring or hurt Sable.
 She was never unprofessional, but she voiced her opinion backstage, and it was an unfortunate situation back then.”